638168102273170000

 Print

-The Non-functional Grass Law prohibits the use of water delivered by SNWA’s member agencies to irrigate decorative grass in streetscapes, medians, parking lots, and other areas where it is used for aesthetics and not recreational purposes by the end of 2026.
+The Nonfunctional Grass Law prohibits the use of water delivered by SNWA’s member agencies to irrigate decorative grass in streetscapes, medians, parking lots and other areas where it is used for aesthetics and not recreational purposes by the end of 2026.

-How is Parks and Recreation doing our part?
+How are we doing our part?

-As part of our grass removal process, City staff conducts an assessment to determine the health and longevity of existing trees.
+As part of our grass removal process, staff conduct an assessment to determine the health and longevity of existing trees.
 Trees that are currently unhealthy, susceptible to disease, and/or are struggling to adapt to our desert environment will be replaced.
 This will help maintain and expand our community’s urban tree canopy, providing shade and aesthetics that complement the public’s use of the park.

-We will continue the project for our remaining parks through 2026.
 When completed, we estimate this project will save our community 150 million gallons of water per year.

 Before turf removal